AnhCong0911/AI_eNose/README.md

 ### 3. Model integration
 The TensorFlow Lite framework is used to integrate the model into the application.
 Instructions can be found [here](https://www.tensorflow.org/lite).
 # Result
+With the above design, a simple eNose system has been basically completed.

+The actual system has not yet recognized the odor.
+However, it can be further developed to make the system work as expected.
+- Collect more odor data.
+- Use other odor recognition patterns.
+- System Deployment Optimization